OCamlverse/ocamlverse.github.io/content/weak_type_variables.md

-First of all, OCaml allows polymorphism for _non-expansive_ expressions, where an expression is non-expansive if it doesn't have any observable side-effects during the evaluation.
-That basically extends the notion of constant from purely syntactic definition (something that looks like a constant is a constant) to semantic definition (something that acts like a constant is a constant).
+First of all, OCaml allows polymorphism for _non-expansive_ expressions, where an expression is non-expansive if it doesn't have any observable side-effects during evaluation.
+That extends the notion of a constant from the purely syntactic definition (something that looks like a constant is a constant) to a semantic definition (something that acts like a constant is a constant).

 For example, this rule allows the following expressions to have polymorphic type: `lazy None`, ` let _ = ref None in 1`, and even